baronfel/otel-startup-hook/README.md

 ### Configuring where the traces are sent

-This hook uses the [OLTP endpoint exporter](https://opentelemetry.io/docs/languages/net/exporters/#otlp-endpoint) to send traces to the OpenTelemetry Collector.
+This hook uses the [OTLP endpoint exporter](https://opentelemetry.io/docs/languages/net/exporters/#otlp-endpoint) to send traces to the OpenTelemetry Collector.
 This defaults to sending traces over gRPC to `http://localhost:4317`.
-You can configure how the OTLP exporter behaves by setting various environment variables, as described in the [OLTP Exporter Configuration](https://opentelemetry.io/docs/languages/sdk-configuration/otlp-exporter/) documentation.
+You can configure how the OTLP exporter behaves by setting various environment variables, as described in the [OTLP Exporter Configuration](https://opentelemetry.io/docs/languages/sdk-configuration/otlp-exporter/) documentation.